Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Further Analysis and Discussion

 However, this property may not always hold \cite[Remark 4]{aguerri2019distributed}, especially in the considered multi-modal multi-task scenario, where each raw unimodal data may rely on multiple tasks.
-It is exactly because the optimum under strict conditions is not usually achieved that we introduce a new degree of freedom, i.e., the task-aware selection of modality to control communication links to further remove data redundancy among modalities to reduce communication costs.
-This elaborate control allows a more flexible feature transmission than DIB with a lower rate.
+It is exactly because the optimum under strict conditions is not usually achieved that we introduce a new degree of freedom, i.e., the task-aware selection of modality to control communication links to further remove data redundancy among modalities to reduce communication and computation costs.
+This elaborate control allows a more efficient feature transmission than DIB.
 We will empirically verify this statement in the next section.